-- Category A and B Classification
+Category A and B classification

-The EUPT-Panel will decide in each EUPT whether to classify the laboratories in two groups, A and B. Laboratories that detect a sufficiently high percentage of the pesticides present in the test material (e.g. at least 90%) and reported no false positives will have demonstrated 'sufficient scope' and will therefore be classified in Category A. The 90% criterion will be applied following Table 1.
+The EUPT-Panel will decide whether to classify the laboratories in two groups, A and B. Laboratories that detect a sufficiently high percentage of the pesticides present in the test material (e.g. at least 90%) and reported no false positives will have demonstrated 'sufficient scope' and will therefore be classified in Category A. The 90% criterion will be applied following Table 1.